Train a Form Recognizer model with labels using the sample labeling tool

 Train a custom model

-Click the Train icon (the train car) on the left pane to open the Training page.
+Click the Train icon on the left pane to open the Training page.
 Then click the Train button to begin training the model.
 Once the training process completes, you'll see the following information:

 - Model ID - The ID of the model that was created and trained.
 Each training call creates a new model with its own ID.
-Copy this string to a secure location; you'll need it if you want to do prediction calls through the REST API.
+Copy this string to a secure location; you'll need it if you want to do prediction calls through the REST API or client library.

 - Average Accuracy - The model's average accuracy.
 You can improve model accuracy by labeling additional forms and training again to create a new model.
 We recommend starting by labeling five forms and adding more forms as needed.